IdleHandsApps/IHParallaxNavigationController/README.md

 Optional methods

-Set totalParallaxLevels to the total number of UIParallaxViewControllers in your navigation stack, to ensure your background parallax view is scaled correctly
+Set totalParallaxLevels to the maximum number of UIParallaxViewControllers in your navigation stack, to ensure your background parallax view is scaled correctly (default is 2)
-Set parallaxSpan to to change the displacement of each transition (default is 30) Set customNavBar color to: nil=grey, clearColor=transparent, or any UIColor of you choice
+Set parallaxSpan to to change the displacement of each transition (default is 30) Set customNavBar color to: nil=grey, clearColor=transparent, or any UIColor of you choice (default is clearColor)

 ## Treat yourself to these other libraries of mine